MaxOhn/showerbot/README.md

 - Rename `.env.example` to `.env` and edit the file as described inside
 - Run `sqlx database create && sqlx migrate run` to prepare the database
 - Compile and run: `cargo run --release`

-## While running

-- You can find the logs in `/docker-volume/logs`
-- To see live console output, run `docker attach showerbot`
-- To shut down, run `docker-compose down`